syncfusion-content/wpf-docs/wpf/Breadcrumb/Edit-Mode.md

 ## History

 Items selected by users have been saved as History Items.
 To open the History popup, use the drop-down button on the control.
-Use the property [IsEnableHistory](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.HierarchyNavigator.html#Syncfusion_Windows_Tools_Controls_HierarchyNavigator_IsEnableHistory) as 'true' for history items.
+Use the property [IsEnableHistory](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.HierarchyNavigator.html#Syncfusion_Windows_Tools_Controls_HierarchyNavigator_IsEnableHistory) as `true` for history items.

 {% tabs %}